datalayer/datalayer/lab/solr/nested/nested4/README.md

 # Retrieving the parents of the matching documents.
 curl http://localhost:8983/solr/nested4/query -d '
 {
-  "query" : "{!parent which=\"nodeType: profile\"} nodeType: comment AND content: term1", }'
+  "query" : "{!parent which='nodeType: profile'} nodeType: comment AND content: term1", }'
 ```